colomafarre/colomafarre.github.io/_posts/2019-05-31-ramona-turns-4.md

 When it came time to blow at the candles on the cake, she got really quiet and she waited a long time.
 Then she said "since I already have a baby goat I don't know what to wish for".

 Then she waited some more.
-Then she said "I wish for my mom and dad to always be happy".
+Then she said **"I wish for my mom and dad to always be happy"**.

 <a href="/img/turned4/IMG_4265.JPG"> <img border="0" src= "/img/turned4/IMG_4265.JPG" width="200"></a>